KhronosGroup/glslang/README.md

 In MSVC, after running CMake, you may need to use the Configuration Manager to check the INSTALL project.

-Note there are some legacy build methods still intermingled within the directory structure (make, MSVC), but these are no longer maintained, having been replaced with CMake.

 Programmatic Interfaces
 -----------------------